Article II Ownership

 Section 4.1 – Powers and duties.
 Except as to matters reserved to owners by law or by these bylaws, the corporate powers of the Co-op shall be exercised by or under the authority of the Board of Directors, and the business and affairs of the Co-op shall be managed under the direction of the Board of Directors (sometimes referred to in these bylaws as “the Board”).

 Section 4.2 – Number and qualifications.
-The Board shall consist of not less than five nor more than seven individuals, as determined at a meeting of owners.
+The Board shall consist of not less than five nor more than nine individuals, as determined at a meeting of owners.
 All directors shall be owners and shall not have any overriding conflict of interest with the Co-op.
 No more than one employee shall serve as a director at any time.

 Section 4.3 – Nominations, election and terms.
 Directors may be nominated in any of the following ways: by the Board; by a committee of owners appointed by the board; or by petition signed by at least fifteen owners and submitted to the Co-op at least forty-five days before commencement of election of directors.
 In addition one director may be nominated by the staff.
 Directors shall be elected by owners at the annual meeting or at a meeting in lieu thereof.
 Terms of directors shall be so staggered that one-third of the terms, or as nearly so as may be practicable, shall expire in each year.
 Directors shall be elected for terms of three years.
 To facilitate staggering of terms, some directors may periodically be elected for a two-year term.
 Directors shall hold office until their successors are elected or until their terms are terminated sooner in accordance with these bylaws.